PokemonAutomation/ComputerControl/Wiki/Programs/ZeldaTotK/ParaglideItemDuper.md

 ## Notes

 Do not attempt use this program with bombs or anything explosive.
-Use the [Bow Item Duper](BowItemDuper.md) instead.
+Use the [Bow Item Duper](BowItemDuper.md) or [Mineru Item Duper](MineruItemDuper.md) instead.

 This works even if you have less than 5 of an item, but is more consistent with 5.
 Consider duplicating manually until you have at least 5 of any item.